syedaramishaihtisham/ai-customer-support-ticket-automation/README.md

 ## 🔐 Security Note

-The workflow JSON included in this repository does not contain sensitive credentials.
+The workflow JSON included in this repository should not contain sensitive credentials.

-Before sharing the workflow publicly, make sure that:
+Before making the repository public, make sure that:

 - API keys are not included
 - OAuth tokens are not included